SiREN is a non-profit network of

 Requirements Engineering, journal: (Springer-Nature), a

 high-impact journal with good reputation.
+Several SiREN members are in

 RE: